 This new series is a way to bring wisdom about silence from the GMH community into the conversations and resources that Seeds of Silence offers on its website.

-* Refers to people whose backgrounds are from non-Western, non-White ethnic and cultural groups.
-Reflecting that the majority of the world’s population comes from Africa, Asia, Latin America, and the Middle East, it challenges the traditional framing of racial and ethnic 'minorities' by emphasizing that these populations are, in fact, the global majority.
+* These terms refer to people whose backgrounds are from non-Western, non-White ethnic and cultural groups.
+Acknowledging the rich heritage of ancient Indigenous communities and reflecting that the majority of the world’s population comes from Africa, Asia, Latin America, and the Middle East, they challenge the traditional framing of racial and ethnic 'minorities' by emphasizing that these populations are, in fact, the global majority.

 To receive a monthly email link to each months' Voices from Silence contributor, please click the request button.